Hamilton (2020 film): Distribution

-On February 3, 2020, it was announced that Walt Disney Studios had acquired the worldwide distribution rights for the film for $75 million.
+On February 3, 2020, Walt Disney Studios announced that it had acquired the worldwide distribution rights for the film for $75 million.
 Disney successfully outbid multiple competitors, including Warner Bros.
 Pictures, 20th Century Fox (which Disney had acquired in March 2019), and Netflix, who had all expressed interest in the film rights.
 The deal, reportedly one of the most expensive film rights acquisitions, was negotiated between Endeavor Content and Walt Disney Pictures president Sean Bailey and was placed into motion after Disney CEO Bob Iger approached the producers with personal interest in acquiring the film rights.
 The film is produced by Miranda, Jeffrey Seller, and Kail.

 Initial release

 Hamilton was originally scheduled for an October 15, 2021 theatrical wide release by Walt Disney Studios Motion Pictures, but was later moved up to July 3, 2020, on Disney+, as announced by Disney and Miranda on May 12, 2020 in light of the impact of the COVID-19 pandemic on the film industry and the performing arts, which shut down the Broadway, West End, and touring productions.
 This move was also done to get the film released in time for the Fourth of July weekend, on the 244th anniversary of the independence of the United States.

-The film was planned to be released for home media distribution by Walt Disney Studios Home Entertainment in 2022 after the streaming release, but nothing has since materialized.